1.0 INTRODUCTION

 There

-students taking exams.
-The country’s inability to maintain and identify the
+PNG's inability to maintain and identify the

-development dilemma in these two key areas could be attributed to several factors
+development dilemma in these two key areas could be attributed to several factors.

 was gross misinterpretation and representation of data from the start.